-• There will be one midterm.
+- Weekly assignment is due in a week. - There will be one midterm.
 Midterm and final exams will be in class, closed book.
 The date of the midterm exam will be announced at least two weeks before the exam.

 Academic Integrity